 3) People who kill themselves in midlife may be unable to manage self-forgiveness.
 I don’t think that anyone knows the statistics, but evidence is strong that many who kill themselves in midlife in order to avoid a catastrophe that was planned into this lifetime as a useful life-lesson – divorce, bankruptcy, a career crisis, whatever – will find self-forgiveness to be difficult or impossible.

-Our ability to grow spiritually and to attain the higher afterlife levels is based on our rate of spiritual vibration.
+Our spiritual growth to rise to higher afterlife levels is based on our rate of spiritual maturation.
 Evidence suggests that nearly everyone who has lived a reasonable life achieves at least the third afterlife level.
-But if you are unable to forgive yourself for something you have done in life, then gradually your spiritual vibratory rate will slow.
+But if you cannot forgive yourself for things you have done, then your spiritual vibratory rate will gradually slow.
 You will find it harder to remain on the third level.
 You will have plentiful love and counseling, but ultimately unless you can forgive yourself you won’t be able to maintain even the second afterlife level.
 You will end up in what Jesus called the outer darkness, “where there will be weeping and gnashing of teeth.”
 As is true of everything else that we once might have regarded as sin, the problem with suicide is not the deed itself, but rather it is the tremendous sense of guilt that suicide can bring.
 Don’t even think about killing yourself!
 The problem with killing yourself is that it is impossible for your mind to die.